 • Plan for the length of a typical outage in our area: A battery’s limited runtime is fine for a brief interruption, but it won’t last through a multi-day outage from a major storm.
 A standby generator’s ability to run for days is built for the unpredictable weather we see in Southeastern PA.

-Battery Backup vs. Standby Generator: Which is Right for You?
+Battery Backup vs. Standby Generator: Which Is Right for Your Home?

 When the power goes out, having a backup plan is a huge relief.
 But choosing the right one can feel overwhelming.
 The two main players are battery backup systems and standby generators, and while they both keep your lights on, they work in completely different ways.
 Think of it as the difference between storing power and creating it on the spot.
 A battery system saves up electricity to use later, like a giant power bank for your house.
 A standby generator, on the other hand, is a power plant in miniature, ready to fire up and generate new electricity whenever you need it.